 Prior to joining KCE, Dr. Yalow was Associate Director of IOX Assessment Associates, serving as Project Director for numerous state and national research and development projects in both educational assessment and health education for agencies including the National Institutes of Health, Office of Disease Prevention/Health Promotion, Centers for Disease Control and Prevention, and numerous State Departments of Education.

 Dr. Yalow has published and presented extensively on issues related to education and health in publications and served as a speaker at numerous industry events, including the National Association for the Education of Young Children, the World Forum on Early Care and Education and Child Care Aware.
 Dr. Yalow also testified on Capitol Hill before the House Education and Workforce Committee on the importance of quality early childhood education.
 In addition, she participated in the White House conference, “Federal, State, and Local Efforts to Bridge the Word Gap,” as well as the White House Summit on Early Education.
 In 2020 she was appointed by the Governor of Oregon to its Task Force on Access to Quality Affordable Child Care.

 Dr. Yalow holds a Ph.D. in Educational Psychology from the Stanford University School of Education, an M.B.A. from Stanford University Graduate School of Business, and a B.A. in Psychology from the State University of NY at Stony Brook, where she was Phi Beta Kappa.
 She serves on the Board of Directors for Guardian Early Learning Group in Australia and the U.S. Chamber of Commerce.
-She is a member of the Education Advisory Board for K12 Inc., the Reflection Sciences Advisory Board, the National Childhood Obesity Foundation, and the World Forum International Organizing Committee.
-She served on the Board of Directors of Busy Bees Child Care in the U.K. until its sale in 2013 to Ontario Teachers’ Pension Plan.
+She is a member of the Education Advisory Board for K12 Inc., the Reflection Sciences Board of Directors, the National Childhood Obesity Foundation, and the World Forum International Organizing Committee.
 In 2018, as part of Exchange Magazine’s Exchange Leadership Initiative, Dr. Yalow was honored as a Doyen in Early Care and Education for her lifetime of dedication to making a difference for young children and their families.

 Dr. Yalow is married and the mother of two sons.
 She is the daughter of the late Dr. Rosalyn Yalow, 1977 Nobel Laureate in Physiology or Medicine.